WhoIsLTD/IOT-smart-lights/README.md

 # IOT-smart-lights

-Use the reflected light intensity sensor to be able to capture the light intensity of the surrounding environment.
+Use the light intensity sensor to be able to capture the light intensity of the surrounding environment.
 From there, it is possible to automatically turn on/off the lights when the light intensity is strong/weak and can control the lights on/off remotely via the web server.

 <p align="center"><img src="https://raw.githubusercontent.com/WhoIsLTD/IOT-smart-lights/master/images/Image6.png"></p>